Bylaws of the

-The purpose of the Executive Committee is to provide continuity and ensure work is appropriately accomplished in between meetings.
-The Executive Committee shall consist of the Officers plus two other Member representatives elected by the Board.
-No Member shall have more than two representatives on the Executive Committee.
-[Option: Only one, or only one can vote.]
+The purpose of the Executive Committee is to provide continuity and ensure work is appropriately accomplished between meetings.
+The Executive Committee shall consist of the President, Vice President, Treasurer, and Secretary.
+The Board may designate additional Directors on the Executive Committee.

-The Executive Committee can convene an emergency meeting to make key decision(s) that have no previous Board guidance and any delay would result in adverse impact on SCALE.
-Said meeting must have a quorum and any decision must be unanimous to take effect consistent with RCW 24.03.465.
+The Executive Committee can convene an emergency meeting to make decision(s) where any delay would result in adverse impact on SCALE.
+To be valid, the decisions voted must be unanimous.

 4.12.2 Standing Committees

-The Board shall establish Standing Committees which shall consist of one or more Directors, and other Member organization representatives who are willing to serve.
-The delegation of work shall not relieve the Board and the participating Director(s) from responsibility and accountability.
-Standing Committees of this Coalition are:
+The Board may establish Standing Committees which may consist of one or more Directors, and other Organization representatives who are willing to serve.
+Standing Committees may include:

-Legal Committee, comprised of one representative or alternate of each Member organization in the Coalition, who are responsible for coordinating on the Appeal with the Coalition’s outside attorneys, and addressing issues of legal strategy and coordination of issues.
-As some committee volunteers have filed their own appeals in this Hearing Examiner case, the committee should give equal emphasis to the interests and ideas of Member groups for whom SCALE’s is their only appeal.
-Membership on the Legal Committee is conditioned on each Committee volunteer’s commitment to maintaining strict confidentiality and preserving the Coalition’s legal right to attorney client and work product confidentiality.
-A volunteer’s failure to maintain confidentiality, will prompt a request by the President to request a replacement from the Member organization.
+Legal Committee, comprised of Directors or designees of SCALE Organizations who are responsible for coordinating the legal matters of the Coalition, with Board approval, each SCALE Organization can designate at least one participating designee.
+Membership on the Legal Committee is conditioned on each Committee designee’s commitment to maintaining strict confidentiality, and preserving the Coalition’s legal right to attorney client and work product confidentiality.
+A designee’s failure to maintain confidentiality, will prompt a request by the President for a replacement from the SCALE Organization.

-Public Relations (PR) Committee, comprised of volunteers from the participating Member organizations and other volunteers, who are responsible for (a) ensuring proper development and delivery of Coalition messaging and information; (b) developing a communications strategy, tools and public events for the Coalition, (c) delivering relevant training; and (d) maintaining a document file of tools for the use of the Coalition.
+Public Relations (PR) Committee, comprised of designees from SCALE Organizations, who are responsible for (a) ensuring proper development and delivery of Coalition messaging and information; (b) developing a communications strategy, tools and public events for the Coalition, (c) delivering relevant training; and (d) maintaining a document file of tools for the use of the Coalition.

-Fundraising Committee, comprised of volunteers who are responsible for (a) recommending and implementing fundraising strategies to meet the needs of the Coalition for legal fees and other expenses; and (b) coordinating Member fundraising who can access and forward/promote Coalition fundraising appeals.
+Fundraising Committee, comprised of designees from SCALE Organizations who are responsible for (a) recommending and implementing fundraising strategies to meet the needs of the Coalition for legal fees and other expenses; and (b) coordinating Organization fundraising who can access and forward/promote Coalition fundraising appeals.